 Work in progress

-This guide is a working progress.
-Its thought as a 2 part guide, one that explains the workflow on QGIS and one that goes through the process on Illustrator to make the files ready for the laser cutter.
+This is a two part guide, one that explains the workflow on QGIS and one that goes through the process on Illustrator to make the files ready for the laser cutter.

 Using QGIS (3.8)